RallyHereInteractive/game-host-adapter/player_stats_overrides.md

 -rhsimulateurl is a URL that can be called which returns the simulator parameters.
 This can be used to let an external service control the simualtion

 -rhsicappendgrouptag= Will allow you to append tags that are reported to SIC.
 This allows us to append to any labels specified by the clients without getting in the way.

+-rhsicregistrationurl
+-rhsicloginurl
+-rhsicpollurl

+Set the URLs used for connecting to SIC.
+Normally these are derived from the rally here url, but in cases where that's not correct you can override them.